Legends of Valour: Development

 Bulmer says that "We did the Amiga first as a texture-mapped polygon game like the PC but it was so slow because the maths is a nightmare ...
 So what we're now doing is ray-tracing the player's view, which is a scheme Ian came up with for the PC but we never had time to do."
 Programmers for the Amiga port, Graham Lilley and Paul Woakes, implemented ray tracing for the Amiga version to help the game run better, "and solved any problems there were" with it.
 The One's interviewer notes that ray tracing the 3D scenes is more complicated mathematically, to which Bulmer responds that "It is and it should be incredibly slow ...
 But it isn't.
 Now we know why it works but we're not telling anybody else!
 Theoretically the Amiga version should be playing on an 8MHz 286 PC but using this technique we've developed it's more like playing on 16MHz 386.
 It's given us a huge increase in performance.
 In fact, we want to take it back over to the PC for the sequel when we get time."
 The Amiga's ray traced 3D allows functional windows, through which the player can see into or out of a building.
 Bulmer enthuses about this feature in the Amiga version, stating that "You can look diagonally across a building, through a window, into a room, out of the window on the other side and into another street to another building and into a window there."

 A key feature of Legends combat are the three ways of striking with a weapon: crushing, jabbing, and swinging with it.
 Bulmer notes that "each weapon has an optimum way of being used and each monster has an optimum way of being attacked."
 People in Legends are stored as a set of eight 50-pixel high sprites, while monsters and large objects such as trees and streetlights are kept at a 100-pixel scale.
 The eight sprites correspond to each possible rotation at which a character can be viewed, and sprites are "shrunk" in real time to correspond to how much of the character is positioned in the player's view.
 When in dialogue or combat, characters are shown close-up; this sprite is shown in greater detail than when the player is not in dialogue or combat with them.
 Legends of Valour's dialogue operates in a tree structure, and as the player explores, more conversation topics regarding specific items, areas, and people of interest become available.

-Legends of Valour is currently being redeveloped for an updated release (Date TBA) by its new owner Charles Hoskinson.